ESA-APEx/apex_documentation/propagation/onboarding.md

 ### Algorithm Execution

-Algorithm execution is carried out one of the respective APEx-compliant algorithm hosting platform.
+Algorithm execution is carried out one of the respective APEx-compliant algorithm hosting platforms.
 By default, APEx does not provide direct access to processing resources on these platforms.
 However, projects can request processing resources through [ESA's Network of Resources (NoR)](https://portfolio.nor-discover.org/).
 When resources are requested for a specific algorithm, onboarded to the NoR, APEx can facilitate access to cloud processing resources on the